alvincjin/Niagara/README.md

 ```
 ## Kafka Streams

-Support event-by-event low latency model rather than one that focuses on microbatches, and deliver upstream changes to the microservice local store to serve materalized view of the microservice.
-Using Stateful Stream Processing to build lightweight Streaming Services
+In many use cases, we have to support an event-by-event low latency model rather than one that focuses on microbatches,
+and deliver upstream changes to the materialized state store to serve microservice.

 A Spark core app ingests Json files and converts Json to Avro messages in Kafka topics, e.g. review, business, user.
 A Kafka streams application consumes review messages as KStream from review topic.